 Each player chooses one of the three colored dice on the remaining plazas.
 The dice are not exclusive; multiple players may choose the same die.

 Taking a die has a cost.
 The first die (clockwise from the black "Neutral" zone) has no cost.
 The next die clockwise costs one of any resource when chosen; the next costs one denier; and the last costs two deniers.
 Note that the black die still counts in this determination; if the black die is the lowest, all dice will have a cost this round.

 In the very unlikely case where a player has no resources, and no die is available for free, rather than taking a die they receive one of each resource.

 Before taking actions, the chosen die may be modified by spending resources:

-- Using influence (red), the player may increase or decrease the value of the die by one point for each knowledge spent.
-This cannot be used to turn a 1 to a 6 or vice versa.
+• For each influence (red), the player may increase or decrease the value of the die by one point for each influence spent.
+(This cannot be used to turn a 1 to a 6 or vice versa.)

 Then, each player chooses one of three actions: